markafitzgerald1/simulate-cribbage-games/README.md

 - Add support for --initial-played-cards lacking suit information.
 - Add support for --(pone|dealer)-(dealt|kept)-cards lacking suit information.
 - Add support for --initial-turnup specification.
+- Consider improving default play algorithm to lead from pair (9 from 9-9-4-2), which seems to be about 0.5 points better than a 4 lead according to current simulations.
+- Consider improving default play algorithm to lead A from A-4 (e.g. A-4-T-T), which seems to be about 0.08 points better than a 4 lead according to current simulations with two Tens.
+- Consider improving default play algorithm to lead 3 from 3-9 (e.g. 3-4-8-9) which seems better than a 4 lead if only because a dealer 3 response can be 15-2'ed to even the play score.
+(Note: not currently simulatable (BUG - see above) due to 3 not being a play the current best play algorithm would play.)
+Similar lead 4 from 4-7 should also be considered here.
+- Consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead.
 - Add play decision analysis support by allowing the set of the initial simulation state to all post-discard, post-initial play states and then simulating all possible next plays to the end of the hand (or multiple hands);
 - Add support for time-limited discard simulations and simulation-based discard strategies.
 - Reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy.